Mortgage

 Content was accurate at the time of publication.

 • If you’re still paying off your mortgage, renting is likely cheaper than owning in each of the nation’s 50 largest metros.
-On average, the difference between median gross rent and median housing costs for homes with a mortgage is $564 a month.
-This is lower than in 2019, when renters paid an average of $593 less monthly than homeowners with mortgages.
-A combination of factors, including record-low interest rates that offset rising home prices, likely contribute to this smaller gap.
+The difference in 2022 between median housing costs for homes with a mortgage and median gross rent was $563 a month — $1 less than $564 in 2021.

 • San Jose, San Francisco and San Diego are the metros where the spread in costs between renting and owning a home without a mortgage (i.e., homes purchased with cash or homes with paid-off mortgages) is the widest.
-Across these three metros, the median gross rent is an average of $1,310 more each month than the median monthly housing costs for homes without a mortgage.
-That figure is mostly unchanged from $1,307 in 2019, when the three metros finished in the same order.
+In San Jose, the median monthly gross rent was $1,547 more each month in 2022 than the median monthly housing costs for homes without a mortgage.
+In San Francisco and San Diego, it was $1,362 and $1,254 more.
+Even in parts of the U.S. where buying a home is usually anything but cheap, homeownership can save money relative to renting in some instances.

 No. 1: San Jose, Calif.